Izz ad-Din al-Qassam

-Al-Qassam studied at Al-Azhar University in Egypt and afterward became an Islamic revivalist preacher in his hometown of Jableh in Syria during the last years of Ottoman rule.
-Following his return, he became an active supporter of the Libyan resistance to Italian rule, raising funds and fighters to aid the Libyans and penning an anthem for them.
-He would later lead his own group of rebels in alliance with Ibrahim Hananu to fight against French Mandatory forces in northern Syria in 1919–20.
+Qassam was born in Jableh, Syrian province of the Ottoman Empire in 1882.
+He studied at Al-Azhar University in Egypt and afterward became an Islamic revivalist preacher in his hometown.
+Following his return, he became an active supporter of the Libyan resistance to the Italian occupation starting 1911, raising funds and fighters to aid the Libyans and penning an anthem for them.
+He would later lead his own group of rebels in alliance with Ibrahim Hananu to fight against the French Mandate in northern Syria ratified on 29 September 1923.

-Following the rebels' defeat, he immigrated to Palestine, where he became a Muslim waqf (religious endowments) official and grew incensed at the plight of Palestinian Arab peasants.
-In the 1930s, he formed bands of local fighters and launched attacks against British and Jewish targets.
-He was eventually killed in a manhunt following his alleged role in the killing of a British policeman.
-Israeli historian Tom Segev has called him 'the Arab Joseph Trumpeldor'.
+Following the rebels' defeat, he immigrated to Palestine, where he became a Muslim waqf (religious endowment) official and grew incensed at the plight of Palestinian Arab peasants.
+He advocated a moral, political and military jihad as the solution to end British rule and Zionist aspirations in Palestine.
+In the 1930s, he formed bands of local fighters, including the Black Hand, and launched attacks against British and Jewish targets.
+He was eventually killed in a manhunt by the British authorities in 1935, following his alleged role in the killing of a policeman.
+Israeli historian Tom Segev has called him "the Arab Joseph Trumpeldor".
 His campaign and death were factors that led to the 1936–1939 Arab revolt in Palestine.